smarty/gitreview/README.md

 ```
   -fetch
     	When false, suppress all git fetch operations via --dry-run.
+    	Repositories with updates will still be included in the review.
     	--> (default true)
   -gui string
     	The external git GUI application to use for visual reviews.